-Confirmation sessions will be held on Wednesday nights from 6:30 – 8:00 pm.
-Our first session is Orientation on September 15.
+Confirmation sessions are held on Wednesday nights from 6:30 – 8:00 pm.
+Our first session is Orientation on September 14.
 Confirmation students and at least one parent must attend!

-Confirmation sessions run from September to May with breaks during Christmas and Lent.
-Students are expected to attend Wednesday evening worships during Lent.
+Confirmation sessions run from September to May with breaks during Christmas and Easter.
+Students are expected to attend and assist with Wednesday evening worships during Lent.

 Confirmation will not be held on the following dates: